-Despite predictions about people having trouble finding Medicare “accept assignment” doctors, research by the Henry J. Kaiser Family Foundations in 2015 found that more than 9 in 10 non-pediatric primary care physicians accept Medicare—about the same percentage as those who accept private insurance.
+A 2020 study by the Henry J. Kaiser Family Foundations found that only 1% of non-pediatric physicians have opted out of Medicare, with psychiatrists representing two-fifths of that number.
+An earlier KFF study in 2015 found that more than 9 in 10 non-pediatric primary care physicians accept Medicare—about the same percentage as those who accept private insurance.

-There may be pockets of the country—primarily in wealthier urban areas—where it’s a little harder to find doctors who accept Medicare.
-For example, New York City had a 76% accept assignment rate for Medicare beneficiaries in 2017, while Fargo, North Dakota had a 100% acceptance rate, according to Merritt Hawkins, a physician search firm.
+There may be pockets of the country—primarily in wealthier urban areas—where it’s a little more difficult to find doctors who accept Medicare.
+For example, New York City had a 76% “accept assignment” rate for Medicare beneficiaries in 2017, while Fargo, North Dakota had a 100% acceptance rate, according to Merritt Hawkins, a physician search firm.

 Rather than opt out of Medicare, some doctors simply cap the number of Medicare patients they are treating, effectively limiting access for new Medicare beneficiaries.
 In a 2016 survey, the Texas Medical Association found that 35% of its members were not accepting new Medicare patients, up from 22% in 2000.

-To avoid any opt out surprises, ask your physicians if they plan on continuing to accept Medicare.
-If the answer is “no,” start your search for new doctors before you turn age 65 so the transition will be smoother when you switch over to Medicare coverage.
+To avoid any opt-out surprises, ask your current physicians if they plan to continue accepting Medicare.
+If the answer is “no,” start your search for new doctors before you turn 65 so the transition will be smoother when you switch to Medicare coverage.

 - Check the Physician Compare Directory on medicare.gov.
 You can search for Medicare doctors by ZIP code.
-It’s a good idea to call doctor candidates to make sure they are still on board with the program.
+It’s a good idea to call doctor candidates to confirm they’re still on board with the program.

 - Ask for referrals.
 Ask your trusted doctors for names of other physicians who may accept Medicare.